Solutions

 Strengthening the Grid With Transmission

-America’s electric grid, formed in the early part of the 20th century, transformed the United States into an economic powerhouse.
-However, today 70% of our power lines are more than 30 years old, and the way that power is generated and where energy resources are located has evolved.
-With an increasing amount of weather-related power outages, more renewables on the grid, and the rapid transition towards the electrification of transportation, the time has come to modernize our antiquated electrical grid.
+America’s electric grid, originally built in the early 20th century, powered the United States’ rise as an economic powerhouse.
+Today, however, 70% of our power lines are over 30 years old, and the way power is generated and where energy resources are located have evolved.
+Aging infrastructure, increasing energy demand, the critical need for energy security, and more frequent weather-related power disruptions demand immediate action to strengthen and modernize our grid.

 Grid United is advancing transmission projects in strategic locations.